-The Training Director, Rosa Macklin-Hinkle, Psy.D., holds primary responsibility for day to day functioning of the internship training program, which include planning, monitoring, and routine decision-making often in consultation with other training committee members.
-The Training Director reports to Anita Jaffer, Psy.D., Clinical Director of Therapy & Psychological Services.
+The Training Director, Rosa Macklin-Hinkle, Psy.D., holds primary responsibility for day-to-day functioning of the internship training program, which include planning, monitoring, and routine decision-making often in consultation with other training committee members.
+The Training Director reports to Dr. Jaffer, the Clinical Director of Therapy & Psychological Services.
 Interns will meet with the Training Director periodically with a focus on meeting goals identified in training plan, professional development issues, and feedback related to the program and their current supervisor.
 Interns will also receive supervision from the following faculty who form a part of the Training Committee.